Tikkun Olam is the Jewish way of saying “the world needs fixing, and it’s our job to fix it.” In the words of the Talmud:

 Besides the #MitzvahQUEST boards and social media aspects of the Mitzvah Project, there are two more pieces.

-- Joel Swedlove, our Director of Youth Programs and Informal Education, and Rabbi Marina Yergin, our Assistant Rabbi, will check in with you once a month by text message (if applicable) or phone call.
-Rabbi Yergin will reach out once via text message and two weeks later, Joel Swedlove will reach out with a personal phone call.
+- Ross Halfant, our Social Justice Fellow, and Rabbi Marina Yergin, our Assistant Rabbi, will check in with you once a month by text message (if applicable) or phone call.
+Rabbi Yergin will reach out once via text message and two weeks later, Ross Halfant will reach out with a personal phone call.
 By doing these things, you will develop stronger relationships with our clergy and staff, see that you are personally cared about, and receive encouragement along your B’nei Mitzvah process.

-We appreciate the support and help received in transforming this project from and idea to a reality.
+We appreciate the support and help received in transforming this project from an idea to a reality.

 Portions of this site are sourced with permission by The Mitzvah Bowl LLC.